 The National Development Plan (NDP, 2012) recognises the need to address poverty and inequality by reducing the cost of living, emphasising the importance of affordable essential goods and services, and access to quality education and healthcare.
 However, recent challenges, including COVID-19 lockdowns, supply chain disruptions, fuel price increases, and rising interest rates, have intensified concerns about the cost of living.
-Government's ability to mitigate the impact of these pressures is constrained by ongoing fiscal constraints, limiting its capacity to provide adequate support to households struggling with rising costs.
-Economic growth in South Africa between 2011 and 2023 has also been low, averaging just 1.0 percent annually (SARB, 2024), and the period has been characterised by limited improvements in living standards, subdued job creation, and stagnant wage growth.
+The government's ability to mitigate the impact of these pressures is constrained by ongoing fiscal limitations, restricting its capacity to provide adequate support to households struggling with rising costs.
+Economic growth in South Africa between 2011 and 2023 has also been low, averaging just one per cent annually (SARB, 2024), and the period has been characterised by limited improvements in living standards, subdued job creation, and stagnant wage growth.

 Against this backdrop, this research investigates the impact of the cost of basic goods and services on the cost of living for poor and working poor households between 2011 and 2023.
-The research is informed by three groups of research questions, focussing on the provision of basic services, incomes, and the cost of living.
+The research is informed by three groups of questions, focusing on the provision of basic services, incomes, and the cost of living.

 These are:

-- 1. What are the trends in access and costs of basic services (electricity, water, transport, education, health, and food) from 2011 to 2023, and how have these affected the cost of living for poor and working poor households? - 2.
-What factors have contributed to changing trends for households with working people versus those with unemployed people over the same period? - 3.
-What are the impacts on households with children versus those without children, and what are the gender impacts? - 4.
-Have wages and other income (including social grants) increased in real terms for working people who receive low pay (working poor)? - 5.
+- 1. What are the trends in access to, and costs of, basic services (electricity, water, transport, education, health, and food) from 2011 to 2023, and how have these affected the cost of living for poor and working poor households? - 2.
+What factors have contributed to changing trends for households with employed individuals versus those with unemployed individuals over the same period? - 3.
+What are the impacts on households with children compared to those without, and what are the gender impacts? - 4.
+Have wages and other income (including social grants) increased in real terms for low-paid working individuals (working poor)? - 5.
 What are the trends in income shares across the income distribution from 2011 to 2023? - 6.
-Has the cost of living for poor and working-class households reduced or increased over the decade under review (2011 to 2023)?
+Has the cost of living for poor and working-class households decreased or increased over the decade under review (2011 to 2023)?

-In answering these questions, this report firstly provides a comprehensive picture of the measure of success that the government has had in providing basic services (such as electricity or water) to most of the country.
+In answering these questions, this report firstly provides a comprehensive picture of the success the government has had in providing basic services (such as electricity and water) to most of the country.
 Secondly, the report identifies how the costs of basic services have affected poverty in South Africa, as well as the main drivers of those costs.
-Thirdly, it examines real income trends in South Africa; particularly wages and social grants: the former being a key factor underpinning poverty and inequality in South Africa, and the latter representing a key intervention addressing these issues.
+Thirdly, it examines real income trends in South Africa, particularly wages and social grants: the former being a key factor underpinning poverty and inequality in South Africa, and the latter representing a vital intervention addressing these issues.